kannanjayachandran/Full-Stack-Data-Science/05. Data_Science-I/Linear_algebra.md

 $$w_{1}x_1 + w_2x_2 + w_3x_3 + w_0 = 0$$

+> It's better to write the expression like this as in the previous one we will eventually run out of alphabets.

 Now when we want to translate the idea of a line to a `n-Dimensional` space, we actually having something known as a `hyperplane`.
 A hyperplane is a collection of points that satisfy the equation $\color{#FF9900} a_1x_1 + a_2x_2 + a_3x_3 + ... + a_nx_n + b = 0$ where $a_1$, $a_2$, $a_3$, ..., $a_n$ are the coefficients of $x_1$, $x_2$, $x_3$, ..., $x_n$ respectively and $b$ is a constant.
 In terms of of our previous equation we can define a hyperplane in a n-Dimensional plane as;

 $$w_{0}x_0 + w_{1}x_1 + w_2x_2 + w_3x_3 + ... + w_nx_n + w_0 = 0$$